 The core box comes with five adventure books, called gazeteers, and each book has its own map to traverse, and quest paths for each guild, so there is a lot of variety to choose from.
 The mechanics of the game will however be similar each time, traverse the map, have encounters which are often battle related, but with being some more storyline or text related.
 As you earn experience and improve your character, the enemy count mounts up too, scaling to your current level.
 You will have twelve days to complete each session chapter which keeps things focused, but a session can itself last a few hours.

-Elder Scrolls mostly improves the game build of Too Many Bones, as the adventures have more meaning and are more varied, and the battles seem to have more strategic choices.
-The three types of battles also adds some variation to each session.
-Components are comparable, and the game remains so tactile to play.
+Elder Scrolls improves the adventuring side of Too Many Bones, as they have more meaning and are more varied, and the battles can appear to have more strategic choices.
+The three types of battles also adds some minor variation to each session, although the time critical delve is a little dissappointing in reality.
+Components are comparable, and the game remains really tactile to play.
 The game is an amazing box of adventures, offering the feel of both open world and some dungeon crawling too.
 The downsides are the rules that take a lot of digesting at first, and although the rulebook is generally good, you will be flipping back and forth a lot.
-While the game offers up a slimmer three part campaign, it felt like this overstayed its welcome somewhat and the storylines lacked some engagement.

-Despite the various adventure improvements, the gearlocs characters and battle mats from Too Many Bones have more charm and player attachment than Elder Scrolls, and the time to play an adventure is more manageable, and so it remains my preferred product of the two.
+Despite the various adventure improvements, the gearloc characters and battle mats from Too Many Bones do have more charm and player attachment than Elder Scrolls, and the time to play an adventure is more manageable.
+Elder Scrolls as a three part campaign felt it was somewhat outstaying its welcome and became a little too repetitive, and the storylines lack engagement compared to other longer campaigns.
+It remains a really good game, and it may be contraversial, but i prefer the whole experience of Too Many Bones more than Elder Scrolls.

 …………………………………………………………………………………………………………………………………………..